Tax Planning for Executives: How an Executive Reduced Taxes by $100K

 - 3 min read

-How Alicia Reduced Taxes by $100K
+How Melinda Reduced Taxes by $100K

-Alicia is Vice President of International Finance, earns $650,000/year and is married to a professor at the University of Arkansas.
+Melinda is Vice President of International Finance, earns $650,000/year and is married to a professor at the University of Arkansas.
 The couple is in the 37% marginal tax bracket at the Federal level and is also subject to Arkansas State Tax, Net Investment Income Tax and the Additional Medicare Tax - all of which can be comparatively reduced in retirement.

 Assumptions: 37% Ordinary Tax Rate I 23.8% Long-Term Capital Gain Tax Rate I Bond Yield 5% I $1.5M Investable Assets with 50% in Brokerage/50% in Tax Deferred account I Asset Mix is 50% Equity / 50% Bonds I Portfolio Turnover is 20% I Average Cost Basis is 70% I State Tax, NIIT and Payroll Taxes not accounted for.